 (Refer to Section 5.3.1 Infrastructure and Capital Goods.)

 5.5.1.3.
 Prospective energy modelling

-To model energy at use stage and EoL stage, a consistent approach between fuel and electricity modelling is required, [and a location-based approach be used].
+To model energy at use stage and EoL stage, a consistent approach between fuel and electricity modelling is required, and a location-based approach should be used.